Valeri Nichushkin Game Preview: Avalanche vs. Kraken

 Nichushkin Season Stats Insights

+- In 13 games this season, Nichushkin has averaged 17:46 on the ice, while putting up a plus-minus rating of +1.

-- Nichushkin has a goal in one of his 11 games playedthis season, but has yet to post a multi-goal effort.
+- Nichushkin has twice scored a goal in a game this season in 13 games played, but has yet to post a multi-goal contest.

-- Nichushkin has recorded a point in a game six times this season out of 11 games played, including multiple points on one occasion.
+- In seven of 13 games this year, Nichushkin has registered a point, and in one of those games he came away with multiple points.

-- Nichushkin has an implied probability of 54.5% to exceed his point total based on the odds.
+- The implied probability that Nichushkin goes over his points over/under is 57.1%, based on the odds.

 Sign up for Underdog fantasy today.